jasonblum/crowdvote/README.md

 **TLDR**: This app aims to provide a platform for unlocking `Representation` from the arbitrarily fixed terms of a community's candidates, by allowing candidates to run on the simple pledge to `CrowdVote` their decisions to a `Free Market` competition between community `Members`, who can
-1) vote directly on each decision,
+1) vote directly on each referendum,
 2) delegate their vote on to other members whose judgement they trust on whatever topics they like,
 3) ...compete with each other to earn and retain that trust!